The Local-Global Principle for Integral Soddy Sphere Packings: Introduction

-The number of spheres in $\sP$ with curvature at most $N$ (counted with multiplicity) is asymptotically equal to a constant times $N^{\gd}$, where $\gd$ is the Hausdorff dimension of the closure of the packing \cite{Kim2011}.
+The number of spheres in $\sP$ with bend at most $N$ (counted with multiplicity) is asymptotically equal to a constant times $N^{\gd}$, where $\gd$ is the Hausdorff dimension of the closure of the packing (see \cite{Kim2011}, which generalizes \cite{KontorovichOh2011} to this setting).
 Soddy packings are rigid (one can be mapped to any other by a conformal transformation), and so $\gd$ is a universal constant; it is approximately (see \cite{Boyd1973, Borkovec1994}) equal to

-Hence one expects, on grounds of randomness, that the multiplicity of a given admissible curvature up to $N$ is roughly $N^{\gd-1}$, which should be quite large.
+Hence one expects, on grounds of randomness, that the multiplicity of a given admissible bend up to $N$ is roughly $N^{\gd-1}$, which should be quite large.
 In particular, every sufficiently large admissible should be represented.
 The main purpose of this paper is to confirm this claim.

+\begin{thm}[The Local-Global Theorem] The bends of a fixed primitive, integral Soddy sphere packing $\sP$ satisfy a local-to-global principle.